 Distribution Requirements: 36 units, 9 units in each area noted below.
 Major courses also may fulfill basic and distribution requirements, however each distribution area must include course work from at least two disciplines:

 Overlap Policies: If a student has two majors, each major's upper-level units of credit must be independent of the other (i.e., no double counting of upper-level units required for the majors is permitted).
 Prerequisite courses at the 100 or 200 levels may count for both majors.

-Should the same upper-level course satisfy a requirement in more than one of a student's major programs, a departmentally-sanctioned upper-level elective must be chosen to replace the course in one of the programs.
-If a student has a major and a minor, all course work applied to the minor must be independent of the major.
-No overlap is permitted.
+Should the same upper-level course satisfy a requirement in more than one of a student's major programs, a departmentally sanctioned upper-level elective must be chosen to replace the course in one of the programs.
+If a student has a major and a minor, the minor must include at least 9 unique units.
 Major or minor course work may be applied to distribution requirements for general education.
-If a student is pursuing a bachelor's degree and a certificate, all courses applied toward the certificate must be independent of the major.
-No overlap is permitted.
+If a student is pursuing a bachelor's degree and a certificate, the certificate must include at least 9 unique units.
 (The exception to this restriction on certificates applies to sequential programs of the same name, in which case all certificate courses may apply to the next-level program.)

-A single course can count toward any two of the following categories: 1) major requirements; 2) basic requirements for numerical applications or non-Western culture; 3) distribution requirements.
+A single course can count without restriction toward any two of the following categories: 1) major requirements; 2) basic requirements for numerical applications or non-Western culture; 3) distribution requirements.